Jean-Pierre Claris de Florian

-Jean-Pierre Claris de Florian (6 March 1755, near Sauve, Gard, France - 13 September 1794, Sceaux, France) was a French poet, novelist and fabulist.
+Jean-Pierre Claris de Florian (6 March 1755 - 13 September 1794) was a French poet, novelist and fabulist.
+He is best known for writing the poem Plaisir d'amour as part of his novel, Célestine, which was later set to the music composed by Jean-Paul-Égide Martini.
+The song received popularity after composer Hector Berlioz arranged it for orchestra.
+Additionally, the song formed the basis of Elvis Presley's iconic hit Can't Help Falling in Love (1961).
+Throughout his lifetime, de Florian was well known for his fables, which have been reprinted numerous times, as well as his plays.

 Life

 Jean-Pierre Claris de Florian was born on 6 March 1755 in the château de Florian, located near Sauve, Gard, France.
 His mother, Gilette de Salgues (originally from Spain), died when he was a child.
 He was then brought up by his grandfather and studied at St. Hippolyte.
 His uncle and guardian, the Marquis of Florian, who had married a niece of Voltaire, introduced him at the château de Ferney, and in 1768 he became page at Anet in the household of the Duc de Penthièvre, who remained his friend throughout his life.
 Having studied for some time at the artillery school at Bapaume he obtained a captain's commission in the dragoon regiment of Penthièvre from his patron.

 He left the army soon after, began to write comedies, and was elected to the L'Académie Française in 1788.
 At the outbreak of the French Revolution, he retired to Sceaux but was soon discovered and imprisoned.
 Although Robespierre's death spared him, he died from tuberculosis a few months later on 13 September 1794 while still in prison.